A Multisensory Spelling Strategy (scroll down for video demonstration)

 - Every syllable has one vowel sound.
 This exercise reinforces this concept.
 The student identifies the vowel(s) for each separate syllable.
 Note: Sometimes ‘y’ acts as a vowel.

 - The student identifies the unpronounced letter(s) in the word.
 Silent letters are the unpronounced letters.
+A letter is considered silently if the inclusion or exclusion of the letter does not change the pronunciation and/or historically the letter was pronounced.
 The ‘t’ in ‘watch’ is silent because whether or not the ‘t’ is present the word would still be pronounced /woch/.
 However, neither the ‘a’ nor ‘r’ in ‘start’ is silent because both of these letters are required to represent the /ar/ sound.
 Similarly the ‘e’ in ‘made’ is not silent because it is required to make the /ay/ sound.
 Without the ‘e’ the word is pronounced /mad/.
+The ‘k’ in ‘knit’ used to be pronounced.

 - Students are required to find smaller words inside the word being studied without rearranging the letters.
 For example, tar, star, tart and art can be found inside start.
 This exercise provides reinforcement of the letters and letter patterns in the words and can also be used to provide a cue to remember difficult spellings (e.g., ten in sentence, or ant in important).